Executing Test Cases via command line

 execution process and result logs will be dumped.

-If path/file is not present, tool will try
+If path/file is not present, the tool will try

-to setup that path, and create file automatically.
+to set up that path, and create a file automatically.

 that will be overwritten.